edwinksl/edwinksl.github.io/content/blog/set-up-website.md

 ### Prelude

-The GitHub repository for this website is located at <https://github.com/edwinksl/edwinksl.github.io>.
+The GitHub repository, or repo for short, for this website is located at <https://github.com/edwinksl/edwinksl.github.io>.
 Issues, pull requests, comments and suggestions are welcome!

 ### Introduction